Alina9/TD3/README.md

 # TD3

-Реализация алгоритма TD3 протестированная на среде BipedalWalker.
+The implementation of the TD3 algorithm was tested on the BipedalWalker environment.

-Обучение шло 2000 эпизодов. Такое количество эпизодов оказалось излишне.
+The model training took 2000 epochs.
+This amount of epochs turned out to be excessive.

-## График обучения с шагом 10 эпизодов
+## The training plot with a step of 10 epoch

 ![img](newplot1.png)

-Обученная сеть за 100 испытаний возвращает ревард в среднем 315.0710446075174.
+The trained agent was run through 100 trials and achieved an average reward of 315.0710446075174.
-Среднеквадратичное отклонение составило 1.2629194360001925
+The mean squared error was 1.2629194360001925

-## График тестирования обученной сети на 100 испытаниях
+## The testing plot of the trained agent over 100 trials

 ![img](newplot.png)